 Cover the bulbs with soil and add another layer of bulbs planted root side down like these daffodils.

-Plant another layer as the first two with soil in between like these crocuses.
+Plant another layer like the first two with soil in between like these crocuses.

 Keep planting bulbs until the smallest, shallowest depth bulbs are planted.